secretnodes/secretnodes.org/docs/swap.md

 ## Successful Testnet Burn ENG for SCRT Swap

-on 5/9/2020 the team of people working on "Burn ENG for SCRT!" successfully tested the swap on the Kamut testnet.
+On 5/9/2020 the team of people working on "Burn ENG for SCRT!" successfully tested the swap on the Kamut testnet.
 [As seen here](https://puzzle-staging.secretnodes.org/enigma/chains/kamut-2/governance/proposals/1).

 ## Swap FAQ